-The year 2019 is over and once again it's time to perform regular analysis of data at sharepoint.stackexchange.
-This is the fourth edition of such analysis.
+The year 2020 is over and once again it's time to perform regular analysis of data at sharepoint.stackexchange.
+This is the fourth edition of such an analysis.

 Tools used to collect and analyze data: